WEHI-ResearchComputing/WEHI-ResearchComputing.github.io/index.md

 We provide [100% remote unpaid student internship opportunities](students) through the University of Melbourne for Data Science and Software Engineering.
 To understand more about the program, you can download and read the [RCP Student Internship Program Handbook.](https://figshare.com/articles/presentation/Research_Computing_Platform_Student_Internship_Handbook/21259467)

+We have had 169 students through the program since Semester 2, 2021 who have provided over 18 person years of effort to help us uncover and document complexity early in over 20 projects.

+Out of the 14 anonymous reviews that have been given by students as at 11th of October 2024, our internships have been rated a 4.7 out of 5.

 [![Handbook cover that shows WEHI logo and blue dots interconnected with lines](/assets/handbook_cover.png){:height="400px" style=""}](https://figshare.com/articles/presentation/Research_Computing_Platform_Student_Internship_Handbook/21259467)

 You can also look at [the wikis for some of our internship projects.](project-wikis)